Monday, June 29, 2009

 back to work happy at the thought possibly so

-Now, have a look at a post-avant response.
-This is Bredle's immortal (and I am only half-kidding) Girls, Look Out for Todd Bernstein:
+Now, a representative response; Bredle's Girls, Look Out for Todd Bernstein:

 Because after sitting out for a spell